-Many derivatives have embedded leverage (i.e., a notional value in excess of the assets needed to establish and/or maintain the derivative position).
-Derivatives in which the Fund may invest (e.g., futures contracts, forward contracts and swaps) may have embedded leverage, depending on their specific terms.
+Derivatives in which the Fund may invest may have embedded leverage (i.e., a notional value in excess of the assets needed to establish and/or maintain the derivative position).
 As a result, adverse changes in the value or level of the underlying investment may result in a loss substantially greater than the amount invested in the derivative itself.
-See "- Borrowing and Leverage Risk" above.
+See "Borrowing and Leverage Risk" above.